Some phenomena in tautological rings of manifolds: Torus actions

 If $x_i$ is integral over $A$ then there is a polynomial $q(x) = \sum a_i x^i$ with coefficients in $A$ such that $q(x_i)=0$.
 Then $q'(y) = \sum \phi(a_i) y^i$ is a polynomial over $B$ such that $q'(\phi(x_i))=0$, so $y_j = \phi(x_i)$ is integral over $B$, and hence Theorem \ref{thm:main} applies. \end{proof}

 \begin{example} There are several standard conditions which oblige a torus action on a manifold $W$ to have connected fixed-set.
-For example \begin{enumerate}[(i)] \item Let $W$ have dimension $2n$, and suppose that all its cohomology apart from $H^0(W;\bQ)$ and $H^{2n}(W;\bQ)$ lies in odd degrees.
-Then $W^T$ is connected (by localisation in equivariant cohomology).
+For example \begin{enumerate}[(i)] \item Let $W$ have dimension $2n$, and suppose that all its cohomology apart from $H^0(W;\bQ)$ and $H^{2n}(W;\bQ)$ lies in odd degrees, and that there is some cohomology in odd degrees.
+Then $W^T$ is connected (by the localisation theorem in equivariant cohomology, which we will describe in the following section).

 \item If $W$ has trivial even-dimensional rational homotopy groups, then $W^T$ is empty or connected \cite[Theorem IV.5]{Hsiang}. \end{enumerate} In such cases $\chi(W^T) = \chi(W)$, so if this is non-zero then the hypotheses of Corollary \ref{cor:main} are satisfied. \end{example}